whosonfirst/py-mapzen-whosonfirst-spatial/README.md

 Index `feature` in the client's data store.
 Practically speaking this is still pretty specific to the PostGIS client right now but that may change.

 ## Clients

+We index and query spatial data in a variety of ways both to keep us honest and because different circumstances have different constraints and burdens.
+Ideally we'd like to arrive at a place where every index would store (or at least return) the same data, at least in so far as consumers are concerned.
+We're not quite there yet.

 ### mapzen.whosonfirst.spatial.postgres.postgis